algosup/2023-2024-project-3-virtual-processor-team-3/documents/test.md

 ### 4.2 ALU

 This processor also contains an ALU (Arithmetic Logic Unit) which will be a versatile unit performing all the operations.
 It plays a central role in executing assembly instructions, ensuring flexibility and efficiency across diverse tasks.

-### 4.3 Memory

-Every processor needs a certain amount of memory to operate.
-Thus we chose to allow up to 2 megabyte.
-We chose this number to allow users to use the memory freely and to not overload the computer our virtual cpu is running on.

 ## 5. Assembly Language